-Comment: Suitsupply is active in Mauritius, where FWF does not offer the Workplace Education Programme.
-The member company started to investigate online training tools to offer to this suppplier.
+Comment: SuitSupply is active in Mauritius, where FWF does not offer the Workplace Education Programme.
+The member company investigated online training tools for this supplier, but the implementation costs were considered too high in relation to the quality and output of the training.